This post may contain affiliate links, please see the privacy policy for details.

 • Preheat the oven to 350 degrees F.

 • Chop up the tomatoes and put them into a colander over a bowl.
-Sprinkle the tomatoes with 1 Tablespoon salt, stir to assure each piece gets salted, and let sit for 15 minutes.
+Sprinkle the tomatoes with a tablespoon of salt, stir to assure each piece gets salted, and let sit for 15 minutes.

 • Slice bread in half and brush each cut side with olive oil.
-Sprinkle minced garlic and shallot over the top and place into the oven for 10 minutes to toast.
+Sprinkle half the minced garlic and half the minced shallot over the top and place into the oven for 10 minutes to toast.

-• Slice the bread into bite sized pieces.
+• Slice the toasted bread into bite sized pieces.

-• Combine tomato juice with garlic, shallot vinegar, salt, pepper, oregano, olive oil, mozzarella and basil and toss.
-Top with parmesan.
+• Whisk the tomato juice with remaining garlic, remaining shallot, the vinegar, salt, pepper, oregano, olive oil, mozzarella and basil to make the dressing.

 Nutrition